 Innocent Sweets Ice Cream

 Gluten free ice cream sandwiches!
 This 100% gluten free location served absolutely incredible gluten free ice cream sandwiches.
 I urge you to go out of your way to try this one, it was that good.
 They serve a dozen or more varieties, including vegan and dairy free options.
 We tried three of the “minis” (still a WHOLE scoop of ice cream in those): “Fairytale” vanilla sugar cookies with raspberry white chocolate ice cream; “Salt Peanut” peanut butter cookie with salted caramel ice cream; “Double Dark” double chocolate cookie with chocolate ice cream.
 Amazing amazing amazing.
 Perfectly crunchy-chewy gluten free cookies and creamy smooth ice cream perfection.
+They also have gluten free waffle cones if you prefer.

 I had seen these on Instagram but would not believe that these were coeliac-safe until I had visited myself.
 Stuffies serve gluten free fish-shaped (sure haha) waffles filled with soft serve and topped with delicious sauces and treats!
 They are naturally gluten free and vegan – including all the toppings – and made in a dedicated area.
 Note the savoury waffles are gluteny but made in a separate area with separate waffle irons.
 This one is filled with mango and vanilla soft serve, caramel sauce, gluten free graham cracker crumb and chewy vegan caramel cubes.
 What a spectacular treat!